nikpalyi/readme/README.md

 I am:

-🇩🇪 Based in Germany with my 👨‍👩‍👦 Family
+#🇩🇪 Based in Germany with my 👨‍👩‍👦 Family
-👔 Work on Spring Data, R2DBC, Lettuce, and other projects 🤓 Enjoy building libraries that make your daily work fun 🎵 Electronic Music Artist
+#👔 Work on Spring Data, R2DBC, Lettuce, and other projects
-🔊 Speaker
+#🤓 Enjoy building libraries that make your daily work fun
-😻 Having a Cat
+#🎵 Electronic Music Artist